nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 Definition taken from “*Safer Hospitals, Safer Wards: Achieving an Integrated Digital Care Record*”, published by NHS England, 2013.

-## What is an Hospital Pharmacy System?
+## What is a Hospital Pharmacy System?

 A hospital pharmacy system supports the provision of medicines across a hospital.
 It will typically be based around medicine stock control functionality.
 It can print medication labels.
 Most will have elements of a patient medication record and support the safe dispensing of medicines through knowledge and decision support.

 ## What is the Interoperability Requirement?

+The sharing of data between the ward and hospital pharmacy is for the purpose of medicines supply.
 The implementation of ePMA systems within UK hospitals continues to grow but many still operate with paper-based processes.
 Many of these paper-based processes require repeated stages of human interpretation of hand-written medicine order forms, and re-keying of medicine orders.
 For those who have implemented ePMA systems, there is no established interoperability standard between the ePMA system and hospital pharmacy systems.

 The interoperability requirement is to send or share an electronic medication order (aka a prescription) entered into the ePMA system, with the hospital pharmacy system.